This is part of the story that is based on mail correspondence, interviews and memories.

 During the foundations of a new church, a medieval cellar crypt was unearthed and a large number of objects are said to have been found.
 There is talk of a large number of medieval coins, some gold objects, at least two swords and other items characterized as “silver and gold scrap”.
 The entrance to the cellar crypt was discovered by an accident by a young boy named Heinrich Boldt who played with some younger children at the construction site.
 Heinrich was nephew of the wife of one of the men invited by a pastor to a place near the construction site.
 The pastor, who served in churches in the Cammin-area, was somehow involved in the construction project.
 After the discovery the pastor took the responsibility to take care of the items.
 He decided that he would keep all silver objects and 1/3 of the gold.
 He also secured 1/3 for Heinrich while the rest was taken by men whose children had been present at the site at the moment of the discovery.
 The men and their families had apparently some religious difficulties with the Prussian authorities and decided that they would sell the gold and use the money to leave for America.
 The pastor’s almost entire share and half of Heinrich’s share was left in the cellar crypt and placed under the water to be invisible from the entrance.
 When the new building was finished the old crypt and the new basement was separated by a massive door.
 The pastor moved soon to Stralsund and later to an area near Rügen to work in schools with children.
 Heinrich seemed to follow him there but just within a year or two he had to leave for America just to avoid military service in Prussian army.
 Before the Prussian-Danish war the pastor came back to the Cammin-area.
 In 1869 a letter arrived from Henry “Heinrich” Boldt [or Bold] of New York and he wrote to the pastor that he and his wife Elisa had five children and lost two of them but they were lucky because she was now pregnant again.
 He also mentioned that he got naturalized and this happened some months after the end of the rebellion.
 Henry also devotes a lot of pages to describe an escape when he and another man, a former slave Charles of Colored Troops (ger.
 Charles, der farbige Soldat), saved each other’s lives more than once and managed to get back to their respective units.
-A research made by the Swedish archeologist Sven Rosborn established that Henry Boldt was the maternal great great grandfather of Hollywood actors and producers Ben and Casey Affleck-Boldt.
+Our research concludes that Henry Boldt was the maternal great great grandfather of Hollywood actors and producers Ben and Casey Affleck-Boldt.

 At some line, in the letter dating from 1869, he seems to refer to what is left of his share of the gold found in 1841.
 He writes that “he would need the pastor to dig up what they once had hidden on the island”.
 He also asks if the pastor still has some of the Boldt’s family memorabilia in his possession.
 Among these a 17th century Bible (war booty from 17th century wars between Kingdoom of Poland and Sweden) and some pages of Quran (war booty from 17th or 18th century wars against Ottoman Empire) and some older books and handwritten documents (some of the these artefacts has been found in 1945 and are now stored in Malmoe, Sweden).